Let’s make this garden Green, introducing the GIS….

-Did you happen to see this video, or perhaps this Facebook post last month?
+Did you happen to see this video, or perhaps this Facebook post?
 Our beautiful school swimming pool got filled with plastic bottles – and it wasn’t a pretty sight.
 Imagine this is your home…how would you feel?

 But who was behind this dastardly deed?
 Our brand new ‘GIS Green Dragons’ planned it, to create a plastic pollution protest – a bold statement to highlight the amount of single-use plastic that we use in the school!
 Watch the full video here!

 Juliette Colaco, the teacher in charge of the primary Green Dragons, explains: “We wanted to give the children an idea of what life is like for marine life.
 Marine animals have to swim and live in our rubbish and we wanted to put the children in their shoes.”

 So who are the mysterious ‘GIS Green Dragons’ behind this attention-grabbing act?

 Recently, student leaders in the ‘Green’ strands in both Primary and Secondary unified to become one group: The GIS Green Dragons.
 Together, their goal is to raise environmental awareness and promote green initiatives within the school.
 Supported by the PTF, our Principal and the Community Service Team too, the GIS Green Dragons are ready to make a big impact.